irynadiudiuk/Dev_Ops_Mentorship_Program/Network_Configuration_in_Linux.md

  ![Screenshot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/Screen%20Shot%202017-07-25%20at%2009.54.44.png)

 * Last step is to restart network service.
 To do it on Ubuntu, type the command:  ```sudo service networking restart``` or ```sudo /etc/init.d/networking restart```.

+ ***Results***

+ As we have the second adapter configured, and since we have choosen this adapter to be host only interface, we have now our own subnetwork within our host machine.
+In this case, each VM has its own IP address (we have assigned it to be a static one, but it can be assigned dynamically by DHCP).
+There is no need for port forwarding in this case.
+Each VM has access to the Internet and can be accessed via ssh from the host machine and other VMs which are in the same network.

+ ***Resources***

+ 1. Configuration of network adapter for CentOS (7 and 6.5): https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-networkscripts-interfaces.html
+ 2.Configuration of network adapter for Ubuntu: https://help.ubuntu.com/community/NetworkConfigurationCommandLine/Automatic